ClassicThunder/MonoGame-EventDriven-Input/README.md

 # XNA_MonoGame_FNA_Input

-Unified event driven input library for XNA, MonoGame, and FNA
+Unified event driven input library for XNA, MonoGame, and FNA.

 The goal of this project is to create a cross platform event driven input library that works for XNA and all of its derivatives.
 Where possible it leverages OS and library specific functionality to make the input feel